dbrennand/dbrennand.github.io/content/blog/:covid-19-app.md

 # UK-COVID-19-Stats Python application

-The application is open source on Github.
+The application is open source on Github and developed in Python.
 Check it out [here](https://github.com/dbrennand/UK-COVID-19-Stats)! :smile:

 The application uses a number of libraries including: